RefaelBeker7/relations-finder-between-people/README.md

 * The above example is written in C#.

 ![Example:](https://github.com/RefaelBeker7/relations-finder-between-people/blob/main/relation.png)

+Implement a utility that finds the minimal relation level between two people.
+The utility should have the following functions:

+	void Init(Person[] people) - Initialization of the utility with person instances. int FindMinRelationLevel(Person personA, Person personB) - Returns the minimal level of relation between personA and personB.
+    If they are not related, return -1.

 * We define a direct relation between two people as follows: Person A is directly related to person B if either their full name and/or address are exactly equal (case-sensitive).
 * We define an n-level relation between person A and person B if you can reach from person A to person B in exactly n direct relation hops.
 1-level relation is a direct relation.